HakonHarnes/img-clip.nvim/README.md

 ### Templates

 Templates in the plugin use placeholders that are dynamically replaced with the correct values at runtime.
-For available placeholders, see the following table:
+For available placeholders, see the following table and the [demonstration](#demonstration):

 | Placeholder         | Description                                                                                             | Example                            |
 | ------------------- | ------------------------------------------------------------------------------------------------------- | ---------------------------------- |